 A simple, flexible, and tax-advantaged way to give to your favorite charities

 Community foundations and Jewish federations were among the first to offer DAFs in the 1930s.
 And in the ensuing years, DAFs have become increasingly popular ways for individuals and families to support charitable causes.
-According to the 2024 National Study on Donor Advised Funds, nearly half of all DAFs (49%) had total assets at the end of 2021 of less than $50,000 with contribution amounts ranging from $10,000 to $49,000 – making DAFs a mid-range philanthropic vehicle.1 And although total charitable giving in the U.S. declined in 2022, DAF donors continued to support charities and causes important to them.
-Both DAF contributions and grants saw 9% growth, amounting to a new high of $52.16 billion grant dollars.2
+According to the 2024 National Study on Donor Advised Funds, nearly half of all DAFs (49%) had total assets at the end of 2021 of less than $50,000, with contribution amounts ranging from $10,000 to $49,000 – making DAFs a mid-range philanthropic vehicle.1,2 In 2024, donors contributed $89.64 billion, (the largest annual total to date).3

 Donors take tax deductions, avoid capital gains